 The panel works stunningly for movies and photos, as well as photo editing.
 The 400 nits of brightness help hugely with this.
 It is still a glossy screen however, and as such doesn’t stand up to direct sunlight all that well.
 At any rate, the display is also extremely accurate to the touch, especially when underneath the Pixelbook Pen.

 Pixelbook Pen and Google Assistant

-On the Pixelbook Pen sits a single button which is essentially a Google Assistant button, but also seems to incorporate some of the new Google Lens technology found in smartphones, like the Google Pixel 2.
+On the Pixelbook Pen sits a single button, which is essentially a Google Assistant button, but also seems to incorporate some of the new Google Lens technology found in smartphones, like the Google Pixel 2.
 Pressing the button while inking turns that ink into a thick blue, but doesn’t actually draw anything.

-Instead, anything captured inside this blue ink is sent to Google Assistant for analysis, which in turn presents anything and everything Google’s servers can muster about whatever you encircled.
+Instead, anything captured inside this blue ink is sent to Google Assistant for analysis, which in turn presents anything and everything Google’s servers can gather about whatever you encircled.
 Circle a picture of a hippopotamus, and Google Assistant will hit you with a Wikipedia page on the animal.
 In fact, Google’s knowledge graph runs so deep that we circled a picture of Office Space’s Ron Livingston, and Google Assistant spat back his character’s name – Peter Gibbons – before telling us more about the actor.